dhmcgrathnl/uahackathon/README.md

 }
 ```

-#### Enabling Remote over USB
-This step is only necessary if you want to connect to the Pi over USB in the next section.
+If you want to connect to the Pi over USB in the next section, you will also need to complete these steps:

 * Navigate to the part of the page that says 'Say Bonjour' and download, install the bonjour drivers on your laptop.
 * Navigate to 'Connect Your PC to Raspberry Pi Zero via USB' on [this page](https://www.makeuseof.com/tag/directly-connect-raspberry-pi-without-internet/) and follow their directions.